 Upcoming, the production company has the original film “TAKE IT IN BLOOD” in the works, which The Derrick Brothers wrote and will direct.

 Way back in elementary school, William and Christopher got into mischief by convincing their friends to wear crazy costumes and talk in funny accents for the movies they made in their backyard.

-William and Christopher hail from Shaker Heights, Ohio and traveled extensively in Germany, France, Austria, Mexico, Egypt, Columbia, and Ecuador before arriving in Los Angeles as The Derrick Brothers.
+Hailing from Shaker Heights, Ohio, the Derrick Brothers have traveled extensively in Germany, France, Austria, Mexico, Egypt, Columbia, and Ecuador before arriving in Los Angeles.

 A member of the “Go Blue!” nation, Christopher graduated from the University of Michigan.
 William started off at West Virginia University then graduated from Ohio University.
 They joined together again at USC’s summer intensive production workshop and UCLA’s extension program.
 They went on to write, edit, produce and direct several short films, commercials, music videos and documentaries.

 They immediately wrote and directed the short film THE CHOP SHOP, which premiered at the Atom Films’ Digital Filmmakers Showcase as part of the Sundance Film Festival.